- UCAS Code

-Taught by our expert staff, you'll develop an understanding of cultural organisations while gaining a firm grounding in management planning in the creative sector – from marketing and technical skills to managing resources and engaging with other organisations and individuals.
-You'll study cultural impact, management practice, the music, theatre and entertainment sector, professional development, and marketing for music, theatre and entertainment.
+Taught by our expert staff, you'll develop an understanding of cultural organisations.
+You'll gain a firm grounding in management planning in the creative sector and accelerate your own professional development.

 By your final year you'll have the confidence and skills to get increasingly hands-on.
 You'll organise and deliver a more complex applied music, theatre or entertainment project, which might be live or theoretical, and gain a deeper understanding of your professional development and future industry contexts.
 Connecting with the media and creative industries both on and off campus, you'll build valuable relationships to launch your career on graduation.

-- 12 specialist studio spaces licensed for public performance, lecture theatres and seminar rooms
+- 12 specialist studio spaces used for public events, lecture theatres and seminars

-- Libraries housing a collection of 140,000 books, 17,000 DVD and video titles, radio archives, exhaustive electronic and journal resources, and an extensive slide collection
+- Libraries housing a collection of 140,000 books, 17,000 DVD and video titles, radio archives, electronic and journal resources

-- A public performance programme, which complements your learning and provides opportunities for you to gain experience through volunteering and devising your own events
+The AMATA public programme complements your learning and provides unique opportunities for you to gain professional experience

-- Live management projects in your second and final years
+- Live cultural projects and events in your second and final years

 - Performance company manager